pitmonticone/Individual.jl/docs/src/examples/sir-age.md

 nothing #hide
 ````

-The initial states are the same as the other tutorials, 1000 individuals, 8 of whom are intially infected.
+The initial states are the same as the other tutorials, 1000 individuals, 8 of whom are initially infected.

 ````@example sir-age
 initial_states = fill("S", N)